-- Nouvet, Elysée, Lisa Schwartz, Carrie Bernard, Sonya de Laat, Laurie Elit, Matthew Hunt, John Pringle, Lynda Redwood-Campbell.
+- Nouvet, Elysée, Lisa Schwartz, Carrie Bernard, Sonya de Laat, Laurie Elit, Matthew Hunt, John Pringle, Lynda Redwood-Campbell and Oumou Bah Sow.
 “Isolation, quarantine and research in Ebola management: A comparative study of perceptions between communities, outbreak control teams and researchers (EVD-IQR)”.
 ELRHA: Research for Health in Humanitarian Crises (R2HC#21174).

 This research project is funded by Elrha’s Research for Health in Humanitarian Crises (R2HC) Programme.
 The R2HC programme aims to improve health outcomes by strengthening the evidence base for public health interventions in humanitarian crises.
 The R2HC programme is funded equally by the Wellcome Trust and DFID, with Elrha overseeing the programme’s execution and management.

 Visit http://www.elrha.org/work/r2hc for more information about their funding programmes.